-To comply with EU legislation that was introduced in May 2012, this page documents how this website might collect information as you browse and use it to provide a tailored service to improve your online experience.
+To comply with EU legislation that was introduced in May 2012, this page documents how this website, AIM Florida, might collect information as you browse and use it to provide a tailored service to improve your online experience.

 - Cookies are simple text files.
 They are needed to help navigate automatic logins, password authentication, shopping cart functions, personal preference settings and a variety of other functions.
 Cookies make these functions smooth and hassle-free to the user.